 But the idyll was not to last and Flynn's life came crashing about his ears.
 At just the time when his success seemed to be assured Errol Flynn drank too much, overindulged in drugs and began a slow but sure slide to failure, financial ruin and ultimately, death.

-The public's perception of Flynn began to change as a result of the trial and it changed some more when America entered WWII.
-Flynn was by then an American citizen and he tried to enlist but was refused by the miltary on the grounds of ill health - he had a bad heart and recurring bouts of malaria.
+World War IIThe public's perception of Flynn began to change as a result of the trial and it changed some more when America entered WWII.
+Flynn was by then an American citizen and he tried to enlist but was refused by the military on the grounds of ill health - he had a bad heart and recurring bouts of malaria.
 He very publicly continued his playboy lifestyle and caused widespread public distaste at a time when young men and women were being killed by the thousand.

 Nevertheless his films continued to do well and during the last years of the war he starred in two patriotic war movies, 'Edge of Darkness' in 1943 and Raoul Walsh's 'Objective, Burma!' in 1945.